Delivering new hope to patients worldwide

 At the Washington Center for Muscle Biology (WCMB), scientists seek new treatments for muscle disease, help Washington biotechnology leaders translate research discoveries into life-changing remedies and prepare future scientists to continue the quest.

 The cardiac stem cells are stained green due to the production of a fluorescent protein only produced in adult stem cells.
 These cells help hearts grow and can even be used to repair damaged hearts.
-Check out the Rodgers laboratory to learn how these studies are helping to develop cell therapeutics for heart failure and muscle degenerative diseases.

 Thanks to our sponsors.